dbasea/keyword-autocomplete/README.md

 # Keyword Autocomplete Tool

-## Introduction

-Welcome to the Keyword Autocomplete Tool, an innovative platform designed to streamline your keyword research process by leveraging the power of autocomplete features from various search engines.
 This tool is essential for SEO professionals, content creators, and digital marketers looking to gain insights into user search behavior and discover valuable keywords that can drive traffic and improve search engine rankings.

 ### Purpose